 A touching eulogy is often the best and most memorable way to say goodbye to a loved one when they rest.
 But not everybody can write a perfect eulogy.

 Therefore, if your grandmother has just passed on and you want to write the best eulogy for her, you need to know the essentials of writing a eulogy.
 This article offers 5 touching sample eulogies for a grandmother to help you get started.
+To ensure that the eulogy that you wrote for your loved one reaches as many family and friends as possible, consider the funeral live stream to be able to watch the funeral online in real-time.

 What’s a Eulogy?